 It’s so delightful when a lovely butterfly (is there any other kind?) floats into our yard.
 Each year, as soon as June rolls around, I catch glimpses of gorgeous Western tiger swallowtails and orangey Painted ladies flitting here and there, as well as the occasional Mourning Cloak in the vicinity of our octogenarian American elm tree, one of its host plants.
 This summer I’ve noticed, for the first time, a Red Admiral butterfly (Vanessa atalanta) gliding in now and then.
 This species is reportedly rather territorial and will stay in one area for days or even weeks, so I hope to see her again.
 She’s apparently attracted to the heat radiating from the rocks on the west-facing side of our veggie garden, as well as the white trellis that supports our cucumber plants, and this morning she surprised me by landing on the white shirt I was wearing.
-She was near some native wallflower plants (Erysimum capitatum) growing nearby, but I’m not certain she used it.
+She was near some native wallflower (Erysimum capitatum) plants growing nearby, but I’m not certain she used them.

 Red admirals aren’t very fussy about habitat, but for food they prefer sap from trees, fermented fruit, and bird droppings—yes, you read that right—from which they obtain nutrients, such as amino acids and salts that are necessary physiologically, behaviorally, and ecologically.
 Many butterfly species and some other insects consume droppings as well, and don’t get me started on the fascinating spider that masquerades as bird poop to hide from predators.
-Flower nectar is a actually a second choice for red admirals, who only forage at flowers—such as aster, milkweed, penstemon, fireweed and wallflower—when sap, fruit, and droppings aren’t available.
+Flower nectar is actually a second choice for red admirals, who only forage at flowers—such as aster, milkweed, penstemon, fireweed and wallflower—when sap, fruit, and droppings aren’t available.

-So now I’m on a mission to grow some native stinging nettle (Urtica dioica)—a bit for us to eat, but mostly for the butterflies.
+So now I’m on a mission to grow some native stinging nettle (Urtica dioica)—maybe a bit for us to eat, but mostly for the butterflies.
 It turns out that the Satyr comma butterfly also uses only nettle as a host plant, although they are reportedly rather rare in parts of their range and it’s highly unlikely I’ll ever see one in my urban yard.
 I prefer to grow it myself, so that the wild stuff in wilder places can be left to the butterflies.
 But first I’ll have to carefully figure out where to plant it … and buy some stinger-proof gloves.
 Or maybe I should just stick with providing for species that don’t need such outrageously prickly plants.